 People say young people in Brunei are problematic.
 What they don’t realise is that the older generation refuse to understand the young people just because we speak another language now and then, and that our values have been mixed with globalisation.
 They don’t want to hand the torch towards young people because.
 Nobody.
 Trusts.
 Us.
 Old people are problematic too.

-And with that mistrust, old people are the ones steering us towards hell because we were never given the conviction that we could help a country and enough time to understand the responsibility we have.11 months ago • 5 notes
+And with that mistrust, old people are the ones steering us towards hell because we were never given the conviction that we could help a country and enough time to understand the responsibility we have.1 year ago • 5 notes